Dietrich von Jagow: Minister plenipotentiary in Budapest

-From 29 June 1941 to 19 March 1944, Jagow was the German minister plenipotentiary (ambassador) to Hungary.
-The Hungarian politician Count Miklós Kállay described him: "In those days I had my first meeting with the German minister, Herr Dietrich von Jagow.
+The Hungarian politician Count Miklós Kállay described Jagow: "In those days I had my first meeting with the German minister, Herr Dietrich von Jagow.
 He was a relative nonentity, neither a politician nor a career diplomat, but an enthusiastic member of the SA".
 Herbert Pell, the American minister in Budapest called Jagow "in many ways a boorish little fellow".
 Jagow knew nothing of Hungary and did not speak Magyar, through the fact that German was widely known among the Hungarian elite to a certain extent mitigated this handicap.
 His almost mindless militarism as he had a deep-rooted contempt for civilians made it very difficult for him to forge friendships with civilians in Budapest.
 Jagow's police background did not help him as a diplomat as he was considered in Budapest to be a rude, arrogant bully who liked to push people around.
 Jagow's principal adviser on Hungary was the völkisch intellectual Hans Freyer who headed the German Institute for Culture in Budapest.
 In 1939, the Hungarian government passed a sweeping set of anti-Semitic laws intended to marginalize the Hungarian Jewish community by requiring that Jewish involvement in the professions, businesses and liberal arts be limited to 5% (the same percentage of the Hungarian population that was Jewish).
 Jagow complained right from the moment that he arrived in Budapest that the laws were insufficient, and the Hungarians should pass additional harsher laws, saying that only allowing 0% of the people in the professions, businesses and liberal arts to be Jewish would satisfy him.
 A major issue in German-Hungarian relations was the Hungarian warnings that the economy of Hungary would collapse without its Jewish minority, who made much of the middle class.